instructor-ai/instructor/docs/concepts/models.md

     age: int = Field(description="The age of the user.")
     email: Optional[str] = Field(description="The email of the user.", default=None)
 ```

+Note that fields can also be omitted entirely from being sent to the language model by using Pydantic's `SkipJsonSchema` annotation.
+See [Fields](fields.md#omitting-fields-from-schema-sent-to-the-language-model) for additional details.

 ## Dynamic model creation